nuhorchak/RClean/instructions.md

 Instructions on the gadget itself

-## RCleaner Tab
+## Data Manipulation Tab

-- Visual presentation of the data selected
+Data imported is visually displayed.
+The following actions are available:

 - Delete Rows - deletes highlighted rows from the DF
 - Delete Columns - deletes highlighted columns from the DF
 - Mean Center - mean center highlighted columns in the DF, where non-numeric data is ignored